HYPERNETS/hypernets_tools/README.md

 ## Optional :
 ### Jupyter Notebook
-If you want to connect (ssh or python) on the host system from any web browser via wifi, you should install first *jupyter notebook* :
+If you want to connect (ssh or python) on the host system from any web browser via Wi-Fi, you should install first *jupyter notebook* :

 > cd hypernets/install